CSOgroup/scrnaseq_pipeline/README.md

 - Updated nf-core pipeline version to 4.0.0 (https://nf-co.re/scrnaseq/4.0.0/)
 - The pipeline version can be over-written using the `--version` parameter.
 - Added support to run pipeline with custom reference genomes (by providing a genome.fasta and annotations.gtf file)
-- With the fasta + gtf option, the pipeline also by default saves the generates reference genoem for later uses.
+- With the fasta + gtf option, the pipeline also by default saves the generates reference genome for later uses.
+- CellBender call removed from pipeline, as it was taking too long to run.
+This can always be run separately if needed.

 ## Sample sheet